Bartvds/manticore/README.md

 	// set this to a higher value if your jobs are async and IO-bound
 	// - default: 1
 	paralel?: number;
-	// maximum retries if a job (or worker) fails attempts?: number;
+	// maximum retries if a worker fails attempts?: number;

 	// worker idle timeout in miliseconds, shuts down workers that are idling